Request a callback

 If I do not want to proceed with an injunction order, what else can be done?

-We fully understand that every case is different, and may not always be appropriate for an injunction.
-In some cases a simple warning letter to the other party is sufficient.
+We fully understand that every case is different and may not always be appropriate for an injunction.
+In some cases, a simple warning letter to the other party is sufficient.
 It makes clear the reasons why their behaviour is inappropriate and that it must not continue.
-They are informed that if their behaviour does not change then you apply to the court for an injunction order.
+They are informed that if their behaviour does not change then you apply to the Court for an injunction order.

 Awards we're proud of